 - .A2TEST Test the contributions to the quadratic response function arising from the $A^{[2]}$ term.
-Mainly for debugging purposes. - .
-DIPLEN Sets A to dipole operators. - .DIPLNX Sets A to the x dipole operator. - .DIPLNY Sets A to the y dipole operator. - .DIPLNZ Sets A to the z dipole operator. - .DIPMAG Sets A and B to angular momentum operators. - .DIPMGX/Y/Z Sets A and B to the X, Y, or Z component of the angular momentum operators. - .DOUBLE RESIDUE Computes the double residue of the quadratic response function.
-Double residues of the quadratic response function correspond to transition moments between excited states, $\langle B \mid A \mid C \rangle$. - .DIPVEL Sets A and B to the dipole velocity operators.
+Mainly for debugging purposes. - .DIPLEN Sets A to dipole operators. - .DIPLNX Sets A to the x dipole operator. - .DIPLNY Sets A to the y dipole operator. - .DIPLNZ Sets A to the z dipole operator. - .
+DIPMAG Sets A to angular momentum operators. - .DIPMGX/Y/Z Sets A to the x, y, or z component of the angular momentum operators. - .
+DIPVEL Sets A to the dipole velocity operators. - .DIPVLX/Y/Z Sets A to the x, y, or z component of the dipole velocity operator, respectively.